lilygrierjil/data-engineering-zoomcamp/week_7_project/myproject/README.md

 To replicate this project, you'll need a Google Cloud Platform account.
 GCP offers a 30-day free trial.

+1. If you don't already have a VM, create one.
+2. Clone this repository using the command: INSERT COMMAND HERE.
+Perform the following commands in the root of this repository.

-First, create the project and link it to a billing account using the following commands:
+3. Create a new project (we'll call it de-zoomcamp-final-project) and link it to a billing account using the following commands:

 ```
 gcloud projects create de-zoomcamp-final-project